-Students greet the student next to them with "Good morning, \\\\\," and a wave with their pinkie finger.
-As students pass the wave around the circle, use reinforcing language to affirm eye contact and students using names or asking for reminders.
-If students are by their desks, call on them one at a time until everyone has been greeted.
+Students will say "Good morning, " to a student next to them and do a wave with their pinkie finger.
+As students pass the wave around the circle, use reinforcing language to support students' making eye contact and using names or asking for reminders.